Swilsonlds/HelloWorld-/README.md

 # Development Environment

-This program was written in Python and utilizes Python's "time" module in order to preform a 3 second countdown before printing "Hello World!"
+This program was written in Python and utilizes Python's "time" module in order to perform a 3 second countdown before printing "Hello World!"

 # Useful Websites